DougLau/mag/README.md

-[Mag] is a library for dealing with physical quantities and units, using the International System of Quantities.
+[Mag] is a library for dealing with physical quantities and units.

 Quantities are created by multiplying scalar values by a unit type.
 These units are named after common abbreviations: